tongueroo/aws-rotate/README.md

 ## Backups

 A backup of your `~/.aws/credentials` file is taken and stored in `~/.aws/credentials-bak-[timestamp]` before it is updated.
 However, please take precaution and take your own backup measures.
+You can also disable backups with the `--no-backup` option.

 ## Assume Roles